-If the CEWH was to use water market intermediaries to trade, the engagement of and use of their services will comply with Commonwealth Procurement Rules.
+If the CEWH was to use water market intermediaries to trade, the engagement of and use of their services would need to comply with Commonwealth Procurement Rules.

 3.2.
 Trade decision making

 These operating rules guide the CEWH and CEWO staff when engaging with the water market and making decisions to trade.